aws-samples/fis-template-library/ec2-spot-interruption/README.md

 ## Description

-Explore the impact the termination of EC2 Spot Instances.
+Explore the impact of the termination of EC2 Spot Instances.

 In this experiment we target EC2 Spot Instances in the current region that have a specific tag attached.